 In tandem with the development of our own ESG methodology to analyse companies, we have continued to purchase external research to monitor ESG related controversies.
 This includes both normative issues such as human and labour rights, and exposure to controversial areas such as controversial weapons.
 We also buy in third party data and estimates on carbon emissions.
 We conduct reviews of our external ESG research providers on an annual basis, to understand changes in methodologies and research focus areas.
-The predominant theme of discussion with our providers during 2023 has been climate scenario alignment and the need to ensure this is updated to the International Energy Agency ('IEA') 1.5°C scenario, and the presentation of physical climate risk analysis that is difficult to understand, by sector and geographic attribution.
-We have since received updates from the relevant providers to show net zero scenario analysis; however on physical climate risk we continue to review research providers with regional downscale climate models.
+This year our service provider has upgraded their climate scenario alignment analysis to include the International Energy Agency ('IEA') 1.5°C scenario, and the Network for Greening the Financial System ('NGFS') models.
+The attribution of physical climate risk analysis by sector and geography is still difficult to understand, though the transition Value at Risk is due to be upgraded to include NGFS scenarios.
 The additional difficulty for our diversified small mid cap portfolio is the availability of corporate geo-location data which limits the physical climate risk coverage.